-The power of an entrepreneurial mindset.
-NC IDEA MINDSET endeavors to bring the power of entrepreneurial thinking to everyone through deployment of the Ice House Entrepreneurship Program.
+You understand the power of an Entrepreneurial Mindset.
+NC IDEA MINDSET endeavors to bring the power of entrepreneurial thinking to North Carolinians through deployment of the Ice House Entrepreneurship Program.
 We support educators and facilitators across the state to develop entrepreneurial mindsets in their communities, through a variety of programmatic efforts.

-Ice House is designed to develop creativity and critical thinking, effective problem solving, teamwork and other entrepreneurial skills enabling individuals to succeed regardless of their chosen path.
-We believe that the entrepreneurial mindset can change North Carolina.
+Ice House is designed to develop creativity and critical thinking, effective problem solving, teamwork, and other entrepreneurial skills, enabling individuals to succeed regardless of their chosen path.
+We believe that the entrepreneurial mindset can foster opportunity and equity in North Carolina.

 The Ice House Entrepreneurship Program (IHEP) is a flexible curriculum focused on teaching North Carolinians how to achieve an entrepreneurial mindset.
-IHEP is typically taught over an 8 or 12-week schedule, and can be delivered in several formats: online or in-person classroom, boot camp, multi-week or as a semester class.
+IHEP can be delivered in several formats: online or in-person classroom, boot camp, multi-week or as a semester class.

 Ice House is designed to empower learners by exposing them to entrepreneurial thinking while immersing them in entrepreneurial experiences that will enable them to develop creativity and critical thinking, effective problem solving, communication, teamwork and other entrepreneurial skills – skills that will enable them to succeed regardless of their chosen path.

 The Ice House curriculum has been developed by Entrepreneurial Learning Initiative (ELI).
 Details about the program, including course objectives, program content and intended outcomes, can be found on ELI’s website.
 You can also watch this short video by NC IDEA’s CEO Thom Ruhe outlining what Ice House is all about.

 This program is for anyone interested in learning the entrepreneurial mindset!
 Ice House is designed for broad application in business, higher education, high school, youth programs, or workforce development audiences.